pkumod/gStore/docs/USAGE.md

 gquery is used to query an existing database with files containing SPARQL queries.(each file contains exact one SPARQL query)

-Type `bin/gquery db_name query_file` to execute the SPARQL query retrieved from query_file in the database named db_name.
+Type `bin/gquery -db db_name -q query_file` to execute the SPARQL query retrieved from query_file in the database named db_name.

 Use `bin/gquery --help` for detail information of gquery usage.

-To enter the gquery console, type `bin/gquery db_name`.
+To enter the gquery console, type `bin/gquery -db db_name`.
 The program shows a command prompt("gsql>"), and you can type in a command here.
 Use `help` to see basic information of all commands, while `help command_t` shows details of a specified command.

 Type `quit` to leave the gquery console.